How do I obtain a copy of a deed?

 How do I find protective/restrictive covenants for my subdivision?

-If a Wake County subdivision has protective or restrictive covenants, they may be on file with the Wake County Register of Deeds Office and may be retrieved online from our online BOOKS database.
+If a Wake County subdivision has protective or restrictive covenants, they may be on file with the Wake County Register of Deeds office and retrievable online from our online BOOKS database.
 Because covenants can be found under many different document types (restrv covnts, decln, covnts, protv covnts, etc.), you should not enter a specific document type in your search criteria.
 Instead, enter part of the subdivision name into the grantor field, select grantor type of "Firm / Non-human" and click Search.
 You will need to scan the list of results for the covenants.

 Where can I get a tax map/P.I.N. map, topo (topography) map or aerial map?